hicommonwealth/edgeware-documentation/docs/edgeware-runtime/evm/README.md

 # EVM

 Edgeware has a pallet that allows developers to write EVM smart-contracts.
 This means that you can use Edgeware as you would with Ethereum.
 Edgeware is fully compatibility with Ethereum's Web3 API and EVM.
 Here we'll walk through a few subtle differences with Ethereum.
 Namely that Edgeware has a Proof of Stake-based consensus mechanism.
-This shouldn't effect you if you're building a DeFi or NFT based application.
-See our related documentation on proof-of-stake.
+This shouldn't affect you if you're building a DeFi or NFT based application.
+See our related documentation on [proof-of-stake](https://docs.edgewa.re/edgeware-runtime/consensus).
 In the following sections we detail Edgeware&lt;&gt;EVM Compatibiltiy.

 ## Full-Ethereum API and Tooling Compatibility